clintonium-119/gb-rp2350/README.md

 * Insert your SD card in a Windows computer and format it as FAT 32
 * Copy your .gb file as `rom.gb` to the SD card root folder (subfolders are not supported at this time)
+* Optionally copy the boot rom of the Gameboy into the root of the SD card as `dmg_boot.bin`.
 * Insert the SD card into the SD card slot.